FAQ IDnow eSign

 Both.
 IDnow eSign supports the qualified electronic signature (QES) as well as the advanced electronic signature (AES).

 Does the customer need special hardware, such as a card reader, in order to use IDnow eSign?

-No. We offer the first Europe-wide procedure that offers the qualified electronic signature (QES) without a card reader or any other special hardware in combination with video identification.
+No. IDnow was the first to offer an Europe-wide procedure that offers the qualified electronic signature (QES) without a card reader or any other special hardware in combination with video identification.
 Only a conventional computer, smartphone or tablet is required to use IDnow eSign.
-It is, therefore, possible for every end-user to sign documents via electronic signature.
+It is, therefore, possible for the end-user to sign documents via electronic signature.

 Do contracts also have to be printed and signed?

 No. The contract signed with IDnow eSign is sufficient as a PDF and can be used in court in the same manner as a paper contract with a hand-written signature.